eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_23_One_mans_meat_is_another_mans_poison.md

+> What was it about snails that made the writer collect them for his friend on that day in particular?

 People become quite **illogical** when they try to decide what can be eaten and what cannot be eaten.

 If you lived in the Mediterranean, for instance, you would consider **octopus** a great **delicacy**.